satoru-takeuchi/test-linux-stable/README.md

      password/passphrase.

        NOTE:
-       If password/passphrase are absolutely is needed,
+       Even if password/passphrase are absolutely needed,
-       this tools works fine, however, you need to input them many time.
+       this tool works fine, however, you need to input them many time.
-   - You can reboot the guest via
+   - You can reboot the guest by combination of following commands.
+     "virsh destroy <guest name>".
-     "virsh destroy/start <guest name>".
+     "virsh start <guest name>".
  - Guest side:
    - grub2 is used as bootloader.
    - grub-reboot or grub2-reboot works properly.